phyletica/ecoevolity/docs-source/source/phycoeval/tutorials/gecko-gen-phylo.rst

 oldest and show you which nodes share the same divergence time across the tree.
-My MAP tree has three heights (divergence times), and the index "1" appears on two nodes, showing that share the same divergence time.
+My MAP tree has three heights (divergence times), and the index "1" appears on two nodes, indicating that they share the same divergence time.

 .. _map_tree_height_index: